matthew-shaw/thing-api/README.md

 See the [Application Framework](http://192.168.250.79/index.php/Application_Framework) TechDocs page for a description of the features these skeletons provide and links to some reference implementations.

+## Changes

+[Here](CHANGELOG.md) is a summary of changes, with links to changesets to aid bringing apps up to date.
+To further help with this, it's recommended that apps based on this skeleton keep a note in their README with the commit date and hash that they are based on.

 ## Usage